Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Theoretical Analysis

-\end{lemma} The contraction lemma above has been proven based on Khintchine inequalities in Lemma 5 of \cite{cortes2016structured} and Theorem 3 of \cite{maurer2016vector}.
+The contraction lemma above has been proven based on Khintchine inequalities in Lemma 5 of \cite{cortes2016structured} and Theorem 3 of \cite{maurer2016vector}.
 The contraction inequality in Lemma \ref{lem.contraction} is the key tool for analyzing vector-valued output functions, bridging the gap between Rademacher complexity of the loss space and hypothesis space.
 We can then make use of unlabeled data because the richness measure of the hypothesis space is output-independent, always leading to tighter error bounds.

-\begin{theorem}[Local Rademacher complexity based excess risk bound] Assume the loss function satisfies Assumption \ref{ass.lipschitz}.
+\begin{theorem}[Excess risk bound of vector-valued learning] Assume the loss function satisfies Assumption \ref{ass.lipschitz}.
 Let $\psi(r)$ be a sub-root function and $r^*$ be the fixed point of $\psi.$ Fix $\delta \in (0, 1)$ and assume that, for any $r \geq r^*,$

 Then, with a probability of at least $1-\delta,$